niazangels/rougelike/README.md

 </p>

 ## But why?
-I love creating simple things, Lua is a new language, there's procedural generation, and most of all, Pico-8 looks rad!
+- I love creating simple things
+- Lua is a new language for me
+- Procedural generation
+- Pico-8 looks rad!